Frequently Asked Questions

 It depends where you are traveling.
 It is your responsibility to contact and verify any other jurisdiction’s recognition of an Oregon concealed handgun license.

+You must apply for a concealed handgun license in the county in which you reside.
 Be a U.S. citizen or a legal alien who can document continuous residency in the United States for at least six months and who has declared, in writing, to the INS the intent to acquire citizenship (Form N300).
+Be at least 21 years of age.
+Have no legal condition that would prohibit you from possessing a firearm under either Oregon or Federal law.

 1. Have no outstanding warrants for your arrest.